league-curriculum/New_Curriculum_Template/docs/src/index.md

 footer: Made by The LEAGUE with ❤️
 ---

-This is the index page
+This is the index page for the lesson website.